Top 10 Hiking Essentials for Spring and Summer

 Sunscreen will help protect the skin, but what about your eyes?
 Sunglasses are a good place to start, but the right hat can do a lot to block out the sun, protecting both the eyes and the face from its harmful rays.
 Any hat with a large brim, including a baseball cap, will do.
 Try to find a hat that’s quick drying.

-That Nalgene water bottle will hold a generous amount of liquid safely as you traverse the outdoors with it by your side.
+A water bottle will hold a generous amount of liquid safely as you traverse the outdoors with it by your side.
 However, the water inside that bottle can be doing more to help you get through your hike.
-DripDrop is an oral rehydration solution that’s mixed with your water and contains three times the electrolytes of a sports drink.
+DripDrop is an oral rehydration solution that can be mixed with your water and contains three times the electrolytes for optimal rehydration.
 Electrolytes greatly improve the way your body uses the water you put into it.
 They also assist the body with communication, increasing the usefulness of muscles.

 Getting an influx of electrolytes during your hike helps your body operate at peak performance, like a tune up before a long drive.
 Take a few packets with you to help offset the amount of electrolytes lost through sweat.